cickalittle/cickalittle/README.md

 Hello!
-Im liukrast! i make minecraft fabric mods and im the leader of a Modding Community... join it!
+I am Cickalittle!
+I'm studing how to code in pyton and how make minecraft fabric mods!